Couple "out of sync" for volunteer time commitment at NPS - RV Travel

 Volunteering with the National Park Service.

-Volunteer opportunities at nine federal agencies.
+Volunteer opportunities at several federal agencies.

 —Keep Smilin’, Richard Mallery a.k.a.
 Dr. R.V.
 Shrink

 Can’t get enough of the Shrink?
-Read his new e-book: Dr. R.V.
+Read his e-books, including the brand-new Book 2 in his two-book series: Dr. R.V.
 Shrink: Everything you ever wanted to know about the RV Lifestyle but were afraid to ask or check out his other e-books.